adamtabrams/change/README.md

 #### Fill in the details
 * You should validate what was generated and add detail everywhere it's needed.

+#### Save a token with `change auth`
+* This saves a personal access token for posting releases.
+* Here are [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token) for making one.

-#### Post a release to GitHub with `change release`
+#### Post a release to GitHub with `change post`
-* This posts the section for the latest version in the changelog as a GitHub release.
+* This posts the section of the latest version in the changelog as a GitHub release.